bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 Training an RNN can still be performed using the same cross-entropy objective function, with a slightly modified gradient computation.
 Due to the temporal nature of the model, a variation of back-propagation called back-propagation through time (BPTT) is used.
 This algorithm arises when you consider that in an RNN, the output at the current time step is dependent on the input at the current time step as well as the inputs at all previous time steps (assuming a unidirectional RNN).

 Like standard back propagation, BPTT optimizes the model parameters using gradient descent.
 The gradient of the objective function with respect to the model parameters is computed via the chain rule.
 Because of the temporal nature of the model, the chain rule requires the multiplication of many gradient terms (proportional to the number of frames of history).
 Because there is no restriction on these terms, it is possible for the expression to become close to zero (in which case no learning occurs) or become excessively large, which leads to training instability and divergent behavior.
 This is referred to as vanishing gradients or exploding gradients, respectively.
 To combat vanishing gradients, there are two well-known solutions: 1) employ specific recurrent structures that avoid these issues, such as LSTM, which will be discussed in the next section, or 2) truncate the BPTT algorithm to only look back to a fixed length history which limits the total number of terms.
-To combat exploding gradient, a method called gradient clipping is employed which sets an upper limit on the size of the absolute value of the gradient for any parameter in the model.
+To combat exploding gradient, a method called gradient clipping is employed, which sets an upper limit on the size of the absolute value of the gradient for any parameter in the model.
 Gradients with an absolute value larger than the clipping threshold are set to the clipping threshold.

 All standard deep learning toolkits support training the recurrent networks with these features.

 ## Long Short-Term Memory Networks

 Other Recurrent Network Architectures
 In order to combat the issues with vanishing/exploding gradients and better learn long-term relationships in the training data, a new type of recurrent architecture was proposed.
-These networks are called Long Short Term Memory (LSTM).
-Because of their widespread success on many tasks, LSTMs are now the most commonly used type of recurrent networks.
+These networks are called Long Short-Term Memory (LSTM).
+Because of their widespread success in many tasks, LSTMs are now the most commonly used type of recurrent network.

-An LSTM uses the concept of a cell, which is like a memory which stores state information.
+An LSTM uses the concept of a cell, which is like a memory that stores state information.
 This information can be preserved over time or overwritten by the current information using multiplicative interactions called gates.
 Gate values close to 0 blocked information while gate values close to 1 pass through information.
 The input gate decides whether to pass information from the current time step into the cell.
 The forget gate decides whether to persist or erase the current contents of the cell, and the output gate decides whether to pass the cell information onward in the network.
 A diagram of the LSTM is shown below.

 ![](./m3i7.png)

 There are many details of LSTMs that can be found online.
 For example, this blog post does a good job explaining the operation of LSTMs. http://colah.github.io/posts/2015-08-Understanding-LSTMs/

-Other variants of the LSTM have been proposed such as the Gated Recurrent Unit (GRU), which is a simplified version of the LSTM.
+Other variants of the LSTM have been proposed, such as the Gated Recurrent Unit (GRU), which is a simplified version of the LSTM.
 On some tasks, GRUs have shown similar performance to LSTMs with fewer parameters.

 ## Using a Sequence-based Objective Function

-While RNNs are a sequential acoustic model, in that they model the sequence of acoustic feature vectors as a time series, the objective function is still frame-independent.
+While RNNs are a sequential acoustic model in that they model the sequence of acoustic feature vectors as a time series, the objective function is still frame-independent.
 However, because speech recognition is inherently a sequence-classification task, it is beneficial to employ a sequence-based objective function.
 Sequence-based objective functions have been proposed for speech recognition for GMM-HMMs and have since been updated to work with neural-network acoustic models.
 The key difference between frame-based cross entropy and a sequence-discriminative objective function is that the sequence-based objective function more closely models the decoding process.
 Specifically, a language model is incorporated in order to determine the most likely competitors that the model needs to learn to correctly classify between.
-Put more simply, in frame-based cross entropy, any incorrect class is penalized equally, even if that incorrect class would never be proposed in decoding due to HMM state topology or the language model.
+Put more simply, in frame-based cross-entropy, any incorrect class is penalized equally, even if that incorrect class would never be proposed in decoding due to HMM state topology or the language model.
 With sequence training, the competitors to the correct class are determined by performing a decoding of the training data.

 There are several sequence discriminative objective functions.
-One of the most well known is maximum mutual information (MMI).
+One of the most well-known is maximum mutual information (MMI).
 The MMI objective function can be written as

 $$ F_{MMI}= \sum_u \log \frac {p(X_u|S_u)p(W_u)} {\sum_{W'}p(X_u|S_{W'})p(W')} $$